0nix/ggj21/twine/evidence_questioning.md

 [Withdraw the evidence, to agree with Bayer.]

 You lend credence to Bayer's objections and make a note to expunge the evidence from the surveillance record.
-Sessler is nonchalant about it, showing his displeasure with a pursed lip, showing his yellow ghoulish teeth.
+Sessler is non-chalant about it, showing his displeasure with a pursed lip, his yellow ghoulish teeth peeking under his thin lip.

 (no change)

 ### 1.2 Using the radio to drown out a conversation.

-Sessler and Bayer hear your reports about Leitzka and Hassel having a conversation that seems to be deliberately drowned out with a radio broadcast.
+Sessler and Bayer listen to your report about Leitzka and Hassel having a conversation that seems to be deliberately drowned out with a radio broadcast.

 After a pause, Sessler asks "What time did this broadcast happen?"

 You answer that it was around 0900 hours.

 "Oh so, they're guilty of listening to the morning news with Raquel Gant."
 Sessler spits back with incredulity.
-"I listen to that show too.
-By your logic, Agent, I should be led away to a cell in handcuffs right now."
+"I listen to that show, you know.
+Well by your logic, I should be led away to a cell in handcuffs right about now."

-"I think there's a little more to this than just a loud radio."
+"I believe that there is a little more to this than just a loud radio."
 Bayer says.
-"Subject wasn't just listening to the radio as a matter of habit, and just happened to have a conversation while the radio was still on.
-I think they turned off the radio to talk.
+"The subject wasn't just listening to the radio as a matter of habit, and just happened to have a conversation while the radio was still on.
+I believe that they turned on the radio to talk.
 The contents of the broadcast itself are largely irrelevant.
-They were seeking the noise to cover up their conversation.
+They were seeking noise to cover up their conversation.
 It's a pity that this is just the first day of surveillance."

-"It's a pity we are not increasing surveillance on a potential subversive element, eh Bayer?"
+"It's a pity we're not increasing surveillance on a potential subversive element, eh Bayer?"
 Sessler asks.
 "It's almost as if that's exactly what we are doing."

 "You knew well what I mean Lieutenant, being obtuse gets us nowhere."
-Bayer barks at Sessler, with annoyance.
+Bayer barks at Sessler, with some annoyance.
 "We cannot establish a pattern unless we see a repeated incidence of behavior, but I do believe this should be entered into evidence."

 "It's a coincidence, Sergeant Bayer."
 Sessler proclaims.
-"Nothing more, nothing less."
+"Nothin' more, nothin' less."

 _Option 1_

 [Argue for its inclusion in the record to agree with Bayer]

-You argue that Sergeant Bayer's suggestion is plausible, and how it could be the start of establishing a pattern of behavior.
-Small bits of behavior may tell off a larger offense to prosecute under state law.
+You argue that Sergeant Bayer's suggestion is plausible, and how it could be a start to establish a pattern of behavior.
+Small bits of additional observation may be the tells of a larger offense to prosecute under state law.

 Bayer looks in Sessler's direction with an air of smugness, while Sessler rolls his eyes.